 The School of Professional Psychology offers three degree options: a master's in applied psychological science, a PhD in clinical psychology and a PsyD in clinical psychology.
-The school also offers internship opportunities, as well as services to the public through the Pacific Psychology Clinic in two locations.
+The school also offers internship opportunities, as well as services to the public through the Pacific Psychology & Comprehensive Health Clinic in two locations.
 All career paths and services in SPP reflect core values of compassion, integrity, diversity, and discovery.
 All programs lead to meaningful careers that allow students to apply their skills and knowledge acquired in the program in work that can range from clinical service to administration to teaching to research and more.
 Our graduates report that they are able to establish successful and fulfilling careers that allow them to continue to grow, contribute, and make a difference.

 Striving for excellence, the faculty at Pacific University’s School of Professional Psychology prepare psychological professionals who foster collaborative relationships, have inquiring minds, create meaningful change, and dedicate themselves to models of health and well-being that support diversity and social justice.